jamesneve/play-database-cleaner/README.md

-Database Cleaner for Play 2.4, Scalatest and MySQL
+Factory Hedgehog for Play 2.4, Scalatest and MySQL
 ==========================

-Currently very specific use database cleaner... intention to add specs2 support and support for databases besides MySQL
+Will write some documentation!
+I promise!